thelegendev/Nub-Bot/README.md

 </p>

 > **Warning**
-> If you plan to host a public instance of our bot by using our source code, you are not allowed to use either our bot's username or its app icon.
+> If you plan to host a public instance of Nub Bot by using our source code, you are not allowed to use either Nub Bot's username or its app icon.

 > **Note**
 > If you plan to use our source code for your project, it'd be appreciated if you would credit us; preferably within your bot.
+> We don't provide coding support.
+You're expected to solve your personal issue(s) with necessary knowledge.
+However, if you discover any issue(s) within the public instance of Nub Bot, feel free to report it [here](https://github.com/TheLegenDev/Nub-Bot/issues).

 ## Table of Contents
 - [Installation](#installation)